ms-soil/biogeochem-processes/report-stats.md

     ## CAT-FU      6.0     9.871455      FALSE
     ## FL-FU       5.4     9.871455      FALSE

-Remember to only conduct a post-hoc test if your global test yields a p &lt; 0.05.
+Remember to only conduct a post-hoc test if your global test yields a p
+\< 0.05.